 There are variations.
 My new goal in life is try try them all, but since time is limited and butter is expensive, I started with just three different recipes.
 Also, because I was not really sure what I was doing at first or whether we’d even like this cake, I scaled the recipes down and made them in Wilton 4 1/2 inch springform pans.
-But don’t worry if you don’t have the small pans, because the recipe I linked to are all made in a large pans.
+But don’t worry if you don’t have the small pans, because the recipes I linked to are all made in a large pans.
 You can choose one of those and run with it if you’re not looking for mini cakes, or you can see how I scaled the recipes.

 First, here’s quick list of the recipe I used: